asim-jana/loopback4-multi-tenancy/README.md

 ```

 ### 4. Access the Current Tenant
-Inject the current tenant into your controllers:
+To access the current tenant in your controllers, inject it as follows:
+Note: You should keep it at as last argument(cause its a optional argument)

 ```ts
 import { inject } from '@loopback/core';